SankalpBahad/Shared-Task-on-Disfluency-Identification-for-6-Indian-Languages-2023/README.md

 XLM-Roberta-Base model works well for tasks belonging to this family, like Named Entity Recognition, Part of Speech tagging, etc.
 We used similar approaches to NER and POS. xlm-roberta model has wide representations of all Indian languages and is pretrained on high quality data, which enabled us to choose it for this task.

+We have submitted a .tsv file which contains " word \t tag ".
+When there is a change in sentence, the corresponding line is empty.